BrunoFrancesco97/Software_Architectures/Task 3/backend/db/README.md

 Second option can be done by executing this other commands.

-First of all, you need to be in the same folder of the database Dockerfile, then you run:
+First of all, you need to be inside the same folder of the database Dockerfile, then you run:
 ```
 docker build --no-cache -t <image-name> .
 ```